 throw petrol on the fire and do one, classic troll

-Yeah, ok, and only xbox fanboys deny that most beautiffull games/exclusives are for ps3.. so, more complex, ok, but also more powerfull ("[email protected] "And there's your reason why PS3 owners ended up with a lot of inferior multiplatform games. " only xbox fanboyz are really believing this non sens 'a lot of'...lol, most of the games are exactly the same (but ok, they should have been better on ps3)
+Yeah, ok, and only xbox fanboys deny that most beautiffull games/exclusives are for ps3.. so, more complex, ok, but also more powerfull ("lol@strange cpu : a real monster in fact, and bluray drive + instal is better than slow and noisy dvd like yours) "And there's your reason why PS3 owners ended up with a lot of inferior multiplatform games. " only xbox fanboyz are really believing this non sens 'a lot of'...lol, most of the games are exactly the same (but ok, they should have been better on ps3)

 It is an architectural nightmare.
 I don't know why, people are still under the impression that its immensely powerful.
 It was fast back in 05, yes.
 And for the price you couldn't get a CPU that could output the same FLOPS.
 IBM designed that CPU for that exact purpose, mass calculations, not rendering.
 Microsoft took the exact opposite approach.
 Give devs no access to the hardware, and augment their engines via DX9.
 What people never talk about, is that the next gen game systems, Xbox potentially could have 100% back compatibility by nature of their approach.